madooei/shadcn-all-in-one/docs/index.md

 ### Modified UI Components

+#### Updated Sonner Toast Notifications

-**sonner**: The original version has a dependency on `next-themes`.
+The original version has a dependency on `next-themes`.
 I removed this dependency and now when you use it, you must pass the `theme` prop to it.

 ```tsx
 import { Toaster } from "@madooei/shadcn-all-in-one/sonner";